Japan-Palau Alumni Series: Vol.1 Ms. Damaris Koshiba

 2023/6/21

-Ms. Damaris Koshiba went to Japan to further her education in October, 1985 under the Specialized Training College scholarship program offered by Japanese government after graduating from high school.
+Ms. Damaris Koshiba went to Japan to further her education in October, 1985 under the Specialized Training College scholarship program offered by the Japanese government after graduating from high school.

 Through cultural exchange programs, Ms. Koshiba’s family had the opportunity to host a Japanese boy who came to Palau as an exchange student.
 After that Ms. Koshiba met the Japanese boy’s family in Japan.
 They took her to different places in Japan and even dressed her up in a kimono to participate in “Visit of the General Public to the Palace for the New Year Greeting,” where Their Majesties the Emperor and the Empress of Japan receive the greetings from people at Imperial Palace.